nekoding/bot-pop/README.md

 # About

-Bot sederhana untuk push rank popowi
+Bot sederhana untuk push rank

 nb :
 Just for fun